opulo-inc/ohai/docs/misc/lumenpnp-toolhead-asm/index.md

 ## Purpose

-The purpose of these work instructions are document the assembly process of for the LumenPnP Toolhead Assembly [`SKU-0005-02`]
+The purpose of this work instructions is to document the assembly process for the LumenPnP Toolhead Assembly [`SKU-0005-02`]

 ## Bill of Materials